biocomp/how-skype-fix-vulnerabilities/README.md

 vk.com/club58649499
 vk.com/club49404483

 Similar groups exist within Skype itself.
-There is a specific subculture <!--- are we sure it's a subculture? --> of abusers, mostly composed of 12-19 years olds, uniting into clans.
+There is a specific subculture <!--- are we sure it's a subculture? --> of abusers, mostly composed of 12-19 years old, uniting into clans.
 The main purpose of their actions is to hurt a randomly chosen victim as hard as possible.

 The majority of attacks is conducted via verbal duels in group calls.
 The aim is to humiliate a person the more painfully the better, and to record it on video.